What is GDPR, and how does it affect your website?

 Most likely you have heard a lot about this already, and seen emails come by asking to re-confirm that you still want to be on someone’s mailing list.
 But still you may be asking, what is GDPR?

-GDPR stands for General Data Protection Regulation, and it has been active in the EU since 25th of May, 2018.
+GDPR stands for General Data Protection Regulation, and it has been active in the EU since 25 May, 2018.
 But what does this kinda-complicated law really mean for your website, blog and email list, and how to make sure that your are compliant?

 Let’s break it down, shall we?